dnavarro95/A-Data-Driven-Approach-to-Predict-Credit-Card-Default/README.md

 This capability would allow banks and other financial institutions to assess risk more effectively and to rely on a data driven approach for better decision making.
 As credit card usage has become ubiquitous in consumption payments and transactions, analyzing card holder’s default becomes crucial for banks.
 This project explored the relationships between different customer attributes that lead to default.

+This project was conducted by Nicolas Navarro, and Hazem Sharaf as part of the graduate level course CS5525 Data Analytics at Virginia Tech.

+In this repositorie you will find the the data set that was used, the scripts run in R, a paper decribing the work and results, and a final presentation.